Zhuang Zedong: Ping-pong diplomacy

 In late 1969, the training of the National Table Tennis Team resumed as a result of the intervention of Premier Zhou Enlai, and in 1971, Zhuang Zedong and the Chinese team attended the 31st World Table Tennis Championship.
 One day during the championship in Nagoya, Japan, American team member Glenn Cowan missed his own bus and in his haste got onto the bus of the Chinese team.
-Unlike his team mates, who ignored Cowan, Zhuang Zedong greeted him and presented him with a silk-screen portrait of the Huangshan Mountains, thus starting the so-called ping-pong diplomacy.
-Ten months after Zhuang's chance meeting with Cowan, Richard Nixon, then president of the United States, visited China in February, 1972.
+Unlike his team mates, who ignored Cowan due to the political disagreements between their countries, Zhuang Zedong greeted him and presented him with a silk-screen portrait of the Huangshan Mountains, thus starting the so-called ping-pong diplomacy.
+The ping-pong diplomacy was a great example of man-man during this time to prove that groups from opposing countries could come together and be civil.
+Ten months after Zhuang's chance meeting with Cowan, Richard Nixon, then president of the United States, visited China in February, 1972 to show faith in the Chinese government.
 Only two months later, Zhuang led the Chinese table tennis delegation to the United States from April 18 to 30, as part of an 18-day trip including Canada, Mexico and Peru.
+American media during Zhuang's trip highlighted friendly encounters between the Chinese players and Americans.

-The ping-pong diplomacy eventually led to the normalization of Sino-American relationships in 1979.
+This brought the two countries together and started to help China's revolution by creating allies.The ping-pong diplomacy eventually led to the normalization of Sino-American relationships in 1979.

 Cultural Revolution and consequences

 In 1973, Zhuang Zedong became a favorite of Jiang Qing, wife of Mao Zedong.
 After the downfall in October, 1976 of the Gang of Four of which Jiang Qing was a member, Zhuang Zedong was jailed and investigated.
 In 1980, the investigation ended and he was sent to Taiyuan, Shanxi to work as a coach of the provincial table tennis team.

+Following Mao Zedong's death in 1976, Zhuang was investigated because of his links to the Gang of Four.